vasilakisfil/Introspected-REST/README.md

 The idea of semantic web can be found even in real life.
-In an example taken by [Donald Norman](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), and oftenly quoted by Mike Amundsen's taks, in real life when we see a door, we know instantly how it opens because we have associated the design of the door with its opening mechanism: if a door has a bar across it then we push while if there is a little handle in the door then we pull.
+In an example taken by [Donald Norman](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), and often quoted by Mike Amundsen's talks, in real life when we see a door, we know instantly how it opens because we have associated the design of the door with its opening mechanism: if a door has a bar across it then we push while if there is a little handle in the door then we pull.